Control node selection

 A set of taints can also handle more complex use cases.
 For example, a role=test or role=dev taint can be used to designate a node as dedicated for testing or development workloads via pod tolerations.

-By default, the Redis Enterprise node pods are not allowed to be placed on the same node for the same cluster:
+By default, REC node pods are not scheduled on the same node within the same cluster:

 podAntiAffinity: